 WELCOME TO THE HUB

 Welcome to In-Sight Collaborative's Humanitarian Wellness hub.
 Here you will find a collection of tools that will help you better understand the concept of holistic wellness for anyone engaged in social justice work.
 These resources have been compiled by seasoned humanitarians and specialists in the mental health sector.
 These resources reflect current research and best practice standards and are designed to help promote better mental, emotional, and spiritual wellbeing, but are not intended to replace professional help.
-We urge you to seek help from a medical professional if you feel you need it
+We urge you to seek help from a medical professional if you feel you need it.

 In-Sight Collaborative also oversees a network of volunteer providers that offer free counseling and coaching services to humanitarian workers through the Humanitarian Wellness Network.
-If you or your organization are interested in joining the network to utilize these services, please contact us at team@in-sightcollaborative.org
+If you or your organization are interested in joining the network to utilize these services, please contact apply using the form at the bottom of the page.

 Upcoming Wellness Sessions